asyml/stave/README.md

 **Stave** is a platform for building reusable web-based  visualization and annotation tools for NLP.
 It is currently under incubation.

 Stave was originally developed and is actively contributed by [Petuum](https://petuum.com/) in collaboration with other institutes.
+A mirror of this repository is maintained by [Petuum Open Source](https://github.com/petuum).

 ## Environment
 The project is tested on: